LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 - No address at all: <pre><strike>MOV AX, [];</strike></pre> or <pre><strike>MOV AX, ;</strike></pre>
 - Only 8-bit displacement: Only memory 0-255 could be addressed.
 - Only BP: BP points to stack.
 No practical use. <pre><strike>MOV AX, [BP];</strike></pre>

+#### Segment Prefix

+A segment prefix (CS:, DS:, ES: or SS:) defines which segment will be used for calculating the address.
+Default for most registers is DS.
+But for BP the default is SS.

 #### Examples